Create Apache Hadoop clusters in HDInsight by using Resource Manager templates

 You can deploy a Resource Manager template using Azure PowerShell.
 For more information, see Deploy resources with Resource Manager templates and Azure PowerShell and Deploy private Resource Manager template with SAS token and Azure PowerShell.

-Deploy using CLI
+Deploy using Azure CLI

 You can deploy a Resource Manager template using Azure CLI.
 For more information, see Deploy resources with Resource Manager templates and Azure CLI and Deploy private Resource Manager template with SAS token and Azure CLI.